taw00/dashcore-rpm/documentation/howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md

-# HowTo: v12.1 Dash Wallet as Collateral Holding Agent for a Dash Masternode<br />...on Fedora, CentOS or Red Hat Enterprise Linux
+# HowTo: v12.1 Dash Wallet as Collateral Holding Agent for a Dash Masternode
+# ...on Fedora, CentOS or Red Hat Enterprise Linux

 > This edition of the document is for GUI versions of the Dash Core Wallet (`dash-qt`).

-Installing the Dash Core GUI client on linux in the Red Hat family is almost trivial.
+>
+> These instructions are specific to the Red Hat-family of linuxes.

-## Install the operating system
+## [0] Install the operating system

 I leave it as an excercise for the reader to install Fedora, CentOS, or even RHEL.
 For Fedora, go here - https://getfedora.org/ For CentOS, go here - https://www.centos.org/download/ For Fedora, I recommend the "Workstation" install.